norbusan/rspamd-debian/doc/markdown/modules/rbl.md

 If true & local_exclude_ip_map has been set - do not use the RBL if the sending host address is in the local IP list & do not check received headers baring these addresses.

+- default_is_whitelist (false)

+If true matches on this list should neutralise any listings where this setting is false and ignore_whitelists is not true.

+- default_ignore_whitelists (false)

+If true this list should not be neutralised by whitelists.

 Other parameters which can be set here are:

 - local_exclude_ip_map

-Can be set to a URL of a list of IPv4/IPv6 addresses & subnets not to be processed by from/received RBL checks.
+Can be set to a URL of a list of IPv4/IPv6 addresses & subnets not to be considered as local exclusions by exclude_local checks.

 - private_ips